 2013 DEA Prescription Drug Take-Back Day

 DEA Take-Back Days are a unique opportunity for consumers to safely and legally dispose of unneeded medications, including prescription controlled substances, such as certain pain medications, since the drugs can only be returned to law enforcement personnel.
 The take-back service is free and anonymous, with no questions asked.
 Sites will accept tablets, capsules, and all other solid dosage forms of unwanted medication.
 Personal information may be blacked out on prescription bottles, or medications may be emptied from the bottles into the bins provided at the events.
-A total of over 2 million pounds of unwanted medication were collected for safe and secure disposal during the previous five take-back days combined, reports DEA.
+A total of over 2.8 million pounds of unwanted medication were collected for safe and secure disposal during previous take-back days combined, reports DEA.
 For more information on how to dispose of medications and view a comprehensive list of drug information topics, visit the Resources page.

 The Strategic National Stockpile Just In Time Training